borgi-s/Geometrical_Optics_master/README.md

 3. **Explore and Experiment:** Dive into the code, explore different optical scenarios, and use it to conduct your experiments or simulations.

+4. **Reciprocal Space:** Use the 'generate_res.py' script to generate your reciprocal space resolution.
+Define the angular space that will be probed.
+This will create some pkl files with information for the direct space part of the resolution function.

+5. **Direct Space:** Use either 'forward_model.py' or 'init_forward.py' to start generating some images.
+Standard geometrical parameters of ID06 at the European Synchrotron Radiation Facility, where the microscope is setup experimentally is default.

 ## Usage
 The Geometrical Optics code is versatile and can be used for various purposes, including: